Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 I cannot explain what a struggle it’s been to keep Novavax approved and available.
 It has taken a significant effort from the public to keep the product alive…

-Though, some countries are starting to see potential access again.
+However, some countries are starting to see potential access again.

 And their winter is in what would be the summer for the northern hemisphere.